pygsuite/pygsuite/docs/index.md

 # pygsuite

-Pygsuite is a light, pythonic wrapper around the core Google provided API clients.
+**pygsuite** is a lightweight, pythonic wrapper around the core Google provided API clients.
 It offers efficient APIs for batch requests to automate the creation, manipulation, and management of GSuite content.

 Pygsuite's code is hosted on GitHub.